 Avneet Saini, Ph.D.

-I'm an Assistant Professor in the Department of Biophysics, Panjab University, Chandigarh (India).
+I'm a Professor in the Department of Biophysics, Panjab University, Chandigarh, India.

-The underlying theme of our research is Design and Structural Characterization of novel peptides/ peptidomimetics to solve the challenges posed by existing molecules.
-In this endeavor we make use of a range of Computational Biology, Molecular Biophysics, and Biophysical Chemistry Techniques.
+The underlying theme of our research is the Design and Structural Characterization of novel peptides/peptidomimetics to solve the challenges posed by existing molecules and the use of a range of Computational Biology, Molecular Biophysics and Biophysical Chemistry Techniques to analyze these macromolecules and their interactions with the target.

-We also work on the development of peptide-based nano-bioconjugates.
-The modification of abiotic nano-surfaces with active biomolecules such as peptides extends the potential applications of nanomaterials in various fields.
-The bound bioconjugate could improve the biocompatibility and bio-recognition ability of various nano-composites, and hence, greatly enhance their biosensing performances on selectivity and sensitivity.
+We also work on the development of peptide-based nanomaterials.
+Modifying abiotic nano surfaces with active biomolecules such as peptides extends the potential applications of nanomaterials in various fields by improving their biocompatibility and biorecognition abilities, thereby greatly enhancing their biosensing performances in terms of both selectivity and sensitivity.
+These biomaterials are also being investigated for their potential applications as medical implant coatings, wound healing, and other material applications.

 Get in Touch